 As part of the country’s dream of becoming a hotbed for tourism by 2030, Saudi Arabia’s visionary Amaala is a newly conceived ultra-luxury destination complete with galleries, artist studios and sculpture gardens.
 Samuel Ballard reports

-Amaala Island, which will be off the north-west coast of Saudi Arabia, will form part of the kingdom’s “Saudi Vision 2030” – an ambitious plan that was first revealed by Crown Prince Mohammad bin Salman in 2016.
+Amaala, which will be along the north-west coast of Saudi Arabia, will form part of the kingdom’s “Saudi Vision 2030” – an ambitious plan that was first revealed by Crown Prince Mohammad bin Salman in 2016.

 Last autumn, the country opened its doors to international tourists with new visitor visas, as well as relaxing its dress code for foreign women.

-Set in the Prince Mohammad bin Salman Nature Reserve, the 5,617 sq km island will be home to an “exclusive art community” and will include a contemporary art gallery and academy, as well as an Arabic botanical garden filled with sculptures.
+Set in the Prince Mohammad bin Salman Nature Reserve, the Island will be home to an “exclusive art community” and will include a contemporary art gallery and academy, as well as an Arabic botanical garden filled with sculptures.

 What’s coming next?
 Trend reports available to download HERE